-- Install and level the refrigerator on a floor that will hold the weight and in an area suitable for its size and use. - Do not install the refrigerator near an oven, radiator or other heat source. - Do not use the refrigerator in an area where the room temperature will fall below 55°F (13°C). - Keep the refrigerator out of the weather. - Connect the refrigerator only to the proper kind of outlet, with the correct electrical supply and grounding.
-(Refer to the Electrical Requirements and Grounding Instructions Sheet.) - Do not load the refrigerator with food before it has time to get properly cold. - Use the refrigerator only for the uses described in this manual. - · Properly maintain the refrigerator. - Be sure the refrigerator is not used by anyone unable to operate it properly.
+- Install and level the refrigerator on a floor that will hold the weight and in an area suitable for its size and use. - Do not install the refrigerator near an oven, radiator or other heat source. - Do not use the refrigerator in an area where the room temperature will fall below 13°C (55°F). - · Keep the refrigerator out of the weather. - Connect the refrigerator only to the proper kind of outlet, with the correct electrical supply and grounding. - Do not load the refrigerator with food before it has time to get properly cold. - Use the refrigerator only for the uses described in this manual. - Properly maintain the refrigerator. - Be sure the refrigerator is not used by anyone unable to operate it properly.